 Dr. Timothy Fetter, D.C., M.S.W.

 I never set out to be a Chiropractor.
-After I completed my masters degree in Social Work, I intended on completing a Ph.D. in Counseling Psychology.
+After I completed my undergraduate degree in Psychology and Masters Degree in Social Work, I intended on completing a doctorate in Counseling Psychology.
 During that time I was injured in two different car accidents, due to no fault of my own.
 My injuries required Chiropractic to get on my feet again, and I was so inspired by the life changing process that I enrolled in Palmer College of Chiropractic to help others recover in the way that I did.

 Outside of practice, I’m deeply interested in how movement, nutrition, stress, and mindset shape long-term health.
 I stay active through mountain biking, hiking, and strength training.
 I hold a fourth-degree black belt in Uechi-Ryu karate and maintain a personal practice of meditation and reflective reading.